 Other treatments may include specific anti-depressants and anti-seizure medications that can be compounded into a cream that can be applied to the vestibule.
 Medications might include Tricyclic Antidepressants-Amitriptolyne, nortriptyline or desipromine, norepinenirone reuptake anti-depressants such as Effexor or Cymbalta.
 Gabapentin, lyrica, Topamax.
 While some of these medications may give some relief, they are not widely affective.

-Capsaican Cream-a cream that is the substance that gives chili peppers its heat is also used.
+Capsaican Cream-a cream made from the substance that gives chili peppers its heat is also used.
 It is applied 20 minutes every night for 6-12 weeks.
 It causes burning upon application.
 It decreases Substance P which can cause less vestibular pain.
 This treatment can be effective, however, if you stop using this cream the nerve endings will recharge and pain will begin again

 In many cases surgery, a vulvar vestibulectomy with vaginal advancement, is considered the final option for treatment.
 The surgery involves removing a postage stamp size piece of tissue from the vestibule thereby decreasing the number of nerve endings.
 Recuperation time is usually 6-8 weeks.
 Cost is roughly 20 thousand dollars.